Evolving-AI-Lab/synthesizing/README.md

     <img src="examples/example3.jpg" width=600px>
 </p>

-[4_activate_hidden.sh](4_activate_hidden.sh): Optimizing a code to activate a *hidden* neuron of the [CaffeNet DNN](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet) trained on ImageNet dataset.
+[4_activate_hidden.sh](4_activate_hidden.sh): Optimizing a code to activate a *hidden* neuron of the [DeepScene DNN](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet) trained on MIT Places dataset.
 This script synthesizes images for 5 example neurons and produces this result:

 <p align="center">
     <img src="examples/example4.jpg" width=500px>
 </p>

-* These 5 random neurons are a bit boring, but you can visualize more interesting ones like object detectors in [DeepScene CNN](https://people.csail.mit.edu/khosla/papers/iclr2015_zhou.pdf) as in Fig. 6 in [our paper](http://arxiv.org/abs/1605.09304), or face/text detectors in CaffeNet as found in [1].
+* This result matches the finding that object detectors emerge in a DNN trained to classify images of places [2].
+See Fig. 6 in [our paper](http://arxiv.org/abs/1605.09304) for more.

 ## Licenses
 Note that the code in this repository is licensed under MIT License, but, the pre-trained models used by the code have their own licenses.
 Please carefully check them before use.